moosecreates/tailtown/docs/RESERVATION_ENHANCEMENTS.md

 ### Integration Points
 The enhanced reservation system has been integrated with:
 - `KennelCalendar`: Calendar component for scheduling and viewing reservations
+  - Automatically passes selected suite information to the reservation wizard
+  - Pre-fills the Schedule step with dates and times from the calendar selection
+  - Eliminates redundant data entry by carrying forward calendar selections

 ### TypeScript Types
 New TypeScript types and enums have been created to support the enhanced features: